-- a Room Leader with a qualification recognised as meeting the requirements for ECCE "Higher Cap" as set out on the published list of 'DCYA Early Years Recognised Qualifications' or otherwise be deemed eligible by the DCYA as evidenced by a Letter of Eligibility to Practice for ECCE Higher Capitation room leader; ii. the same Room Leader has a minimum of three years' paid experience working in the childcare sector; - iii. the regulatory adult to child ratio is met; - iv. a Room Assistant (if required for adult to child ratios), who holds a full and relevant qualification that meets the minimum regulatory standard as set out on the published list of 'DCYA Early Years Recognised Qualifications' or otherwise be deemed eligible by the DCYA as evidenced by a Letter of Eligibility to Practice.
+- i.
+Room Leader with a qualification recognised as meeting the requirements for ECCE "Higher Cap" as set out on the published list of 'DCEDIY Early Years Recognised Qualifications' or otherwise be deemed eligible by the DCEDIY as evidenced by a Letter of Eligibility to Practice for ECCE Higher Capitation room leader; - ii. the same Room Leader has a minimum of three years' paid experience working in the childcare sector; - iii. the regulatory adult to child ratio is met; - iv.
+Room Assistant (if required for adult to child ratios), who holds a full and relevant qualification that meets the minimum regulatory standard as set out on the published list of 'DCEDIY Early Years Recognised Qualifications' or otherwise be deemed eligible by the DCEDIY as evidenced by a Letter of Eligibility to Practice.

 In relation to (iv), it should be noted that a Room Assistant who is working in the ELC Service through provision of a 'grandfathering declaration' is not eligible for Higher Capitation.
 Higher Capitation will not be paid where the room assistant is working on the basis of a 'grandfathering declaration', regardless of the qualification level of the room leader.
+See section 5.2 for updated information on grandfathering declarations.